guenchi/json/index.md

 ### Exemples

-token (see the example.sc) is a common json string, such as queries from a database:
+token (see the test.sc) is a common json string, such as queries from a database:

 `(display token)`